-evidencing a fractional undivided interest in the , the property of which includes, a Class B Membership Interest in , a special purpose limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity.
-The Final Distribution Date is scheduled to occur on .
+evidencing a fractional undivided interest in the Trust, as defined below Bali I Trust, a Delaware business trust (the ATrust@), the property of which includes, a Class B Membership Interest in G-Future LLC Fiji I, L.L.C., a special purpose limited liability company formed under the laws of the State of Delaware, representing 99.99% of the economic but none of the voting interest in such entity, and rights under a Transfer and Auction Agreement, dated as of November 17, 2000 (the ATransfer and Auction Agreement@), by and among the Trust, Bora Bora I, L.L.C. (the ATransferor@) and Enron Energy Services, LLC (the ASponsor@).
+The Final Distribution Date is scheduled to occur on June 30, 2001____________.

 NUMBER C-[ ]